bronsonavila/automate-boring-stuff-python-notes/README.md

 ### 15.47 - Checking Your Email Inbox

 - The Internet Message Access Protocol (IMAP) is an Internet standard protocol used by email clients to retrieve email messages from a mail server over TCP/IP.
 Python implements IMAP via its built-in `imaplib` module.
 However, there are two third-party modules that may make using IMAP more user-friendly: [imapclient](https://imapclient.readthedocs.io/en/2.1.0/) and [pyzmail](http://www.magiksys.net/pyzmail/).
-  - **IMPORTANT:** If you are receiving an SSLCertVerificationError while using `imapclient`, you may need to [downgrade to version 0.13](https://stackoverflow.com/questions/34714342/imapclient-error-on-windows).
-If you are unable to install `pyzmail`, you may need to install [pyzmail36](https://stackoverflow.com/questions/40924672/pip-install-pyzmail-error-message) instead.

   ```python
   import imapclient